 One example of a variation associated with a serious risk to health or even a threat to life is congenital adrenal hyperplasia (CAH).
-There are several types of CAH, of which the most serious is 'salt-wasting' CAH, in which
+There are several types of CAH, of which the most serious is 'salt-wasting' CAH, in which the adrenal glands make too little of the hormone aldosterone, causing the body to be unable to retain enough sodium (salt). ...
+If undiagnosed, symptoms of classic salt-wasting CAH appear within days or weeks of birth and, in some cases, death occurs.

-Clinicians stated that a diagnosis of salt-wasting CAH requires the immediate provision of glucocorticoids (a type of hormone).278 Clinical stakeholders made clear that this treatment is routinely administered where salt-wasting CAH is diagnosed.279
+Clinicians stated that a diagnosis of salt-wasting CAH requires the immediate provision of glucocorticoids (a type of hormone).
+Clinical stakeholders made clear that this treatment is routinely administered where salt-wasting CAH is diagnosed.